nrc/r4cppp/rc raw.md

 with move semantics.
 So, for a mutable, ref-counted int you would use `Rc<Cell<int>>`.

-## \*T - unsafe pointers
+## \*T - raw pointers

-Finally, Rust has two types of unsafe pointers.
-These are denoted either `*const T` for an (immutable) raw pointer  or `*mut T` for a mutable pointer.
-They are created using `&` or `&mut` (you might need to specify a type to get a `*T` rather than a `&T` since the `&` operator can create either a borrowed reference or an unsafe pointer).
-These are like C pointers, just a pointer to memory with no restrictions on how they are used (you can't do pointer arithmetic without casting, but you can do it that way if you must).
-Unsafe pointers are the only pointer type in Rust which can be null.
-There is no automatic dereferencing of unsafe pointers (so to call a method you have to write `(*x).foo()`) and no automatic referencing.
+Finally, Rust has two kinds of raw pointers (aka unsafe pointers): `*const T` for an immutable raw pointer, and `*mut T` for a mutable raw pointer.
+They are created using `&` or `&mut` (you might need to specify a type to get a `*T` rather than a `&T` since the `&` operator can create either a borrowed reference or a raw pointer).
+Raw pointers are like C pointers, just a pointer to memory with no restrictions on how they are used (you can't do pointer arithmetic without casting, but you can do it that way if you must).
+Raw pointers are the only pointer type in Rust which can be null.
+There is no automatic dereferencing of raw pointers (so to call a method you have to write `(*x).foo()`) and no automatic referencing.
 The most important restriction is that they can't be dereferenced (and thus can't be used) outside of an unsafe block.
 In regular Rust code you can only pass them around.

 So, what is unsafe code?
 Rust has strong safety guarantees, and (rarely) they prevent you doing something you need to do.
 Since Rust aims to be a systems language, it has to be able to do anything that is possible and sometimes that means doing things the compiler can't verify is safe.
 To accomplish that, Rust has the concept of unsafe blocks, marked by the `unsafe` keyword.
-In unsafe code you can do unsafe things - dereference an unsafe pointer, index into an array without bounds checking, call code written in another language via the FFI, or cast variables.
+In unsafe code you can do unsafe things - dereference a raw pointer, index into an array without bounds checking, call code written in another language via the FFI, or cast variables.
 Obviously, you have to be much more careful writing unsafe code than writing regular Rust code.
 In fact, you should only very rarely write unsafe code.
 Mostly it is used in very small chunks in libraries, rather than in client code.
 In unsafe code you must do all the things you normally do in C++ to ensure safety.
-Furthermore, you must ensure that by the time the unsafe block finishes, you have re-established all of the invariants that the Rust compiler would usually enforce, otherwise you risk causing bugs in safe code too.
+Furthermore, you must manually ensure that you maintain the invariants which the compiler would usually enforce.
+Unsafe blocks allow you to manually enforce Rust's invariants, it does not allow you to break those invariants.
+If you do, you can introduce bugs both in safe and unsafe code.

-An example of using an unsafe pointer:
+An example of using an raw pointer:

 ```rust
 fn foo() {